quic/cloud-ai-sdk/Getting Started/Installation/Cloud AI SDK/Cloud AI SDK.md

       │   │   ├── pcietool
       └── └── └── powerstress
     ```
   - Run the install.sh script as root or with sudo to install with root permissions.
+Installation may take up to 30 mins depending on the number of Cloud AI cards in the server/VM.
+Cloud AI cards undergo resets several times during the installation.
     - cd <architecture>/<deb/rpm>
     - For Hyrid boot cards (PCIe CEM form factor cards), run ```sudo ./install.sh --auto_upgrade_sbl --ecc enable```
       For VM on ESXi hypervisor, run ```sudo ./install.sh --auto_upgrade_sbl --datapath_polling –-ecc enable```
     - For Flashless boot cards, run ```sudo ./install.sh –-ecc enable```
       For VM on ESXi hypervisor, run ```sudo ./install.sh --datapath_polling –-ecc enable```
+  - On successful installation of the platform SDK, the contents are stored in ```/opt/qti-aic```.
+      ```dev  drivers  examples  exec  firmware  services  test-data  tools```